 Now a full-time writer in Colorado, Kristin is a member of the Northern Colorado Writers Association, Rocky Mountain Fiction Writers, the Lighthouse Writers, Women’s Fiction Writers Association, and a steadfast weekly critique group.

 Her first manuscript, ELIZABETH SAILS, placed in the Top Ten and was selected as a Judges' Favorite in the 2017 Ink & Insights contest.
-Her essay, WAR BRIDE, won Honorable Mention for the 2018 New Millennium Writing Awards.
+Her essay, WAR BRIDE, won Honorable Mention for the 2018 New Millennium Writing Awards and is a finalist for the 2019 New Letters’ award in nonfiction.
 She is currently writing her second manuscript, VICTORIA FLOATS.